 - Narrative assessment – Observations, photographs and video will capture the progress and experiences of children working at this level.
 These will be displayed in evidence books.

-- MAPP – Using targets set at the Annual Review (APT’s) these will be evaluated using the MAPP system which has been developed by the Dales School.
+- Kingsmill – Using targets set at the Annual Review (APT’s) these will be evaluated using the Kingsmill system.

-- PIVATS Assessment - PIVAT assessments will be completed once a year to show progress, and to inform placement of children to establish the curriculum they will follow.
+- PIVATS Assessment - PIVATs assessments will be completed once a year to show progress, and to inform the placement of children and to establish the curriculum they will follow.

-- A MAPP assessment of each child’s APT Targets will be completed every term.
+- A Kingsmill assessment of each child’s APT Targets will be completed every term.
 This will be converted to show percentage progress for each child.

 - Work scrutiny of Evidence books twice a year.

-- PIVAT assessments to show progress through CASPA.
+- PIVATS assessments to show progress through CASPA.

 - Roots for Learning